szaimen/Nextcloud-NAS-Guide/README.md

 1. You should get the message that the drive was found
 1. Wait until the drive has spin up
 1. Choose the **NTFS partition** that shall get mounted
 1. Type in the mountpath that you would like to use.
 The easiest way is to just type in the **recommended mountpath**.
+(The recommended mountpath is proposed to you in the popup)
 1. You should get the message that the mount was successful.
 1. When asked if this is a backup drive, select `Yes`!
 1. You should see the message now, that the backup drive is ready.

-1. **Now repeat this same procedure with the second drive!
-Start at point 4!**
+**Now repeat this same procedure with the second drive!
+Start at point 4!**<br>
+(The already mounted backup HDD and the with Veracrypt encrypted data SSD/HDD must stay connected to the server!)

-1. If you are done, just choose `Exit` to exit this script.
+If you are done, just choose `Exit` to exit this script.
 </details>

 ## How to update your server manually?